syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 Now your operator can create new resources, and it is ready to deal with updates.
 The last major CRUD functionality is to deal with delete requests.

-In order to handle deletes, you will need to first identify that the website resource is requesting a delete, and then read the state of the cluster to reconcile any necessary actions in order to complete that delete.
+In order to handle deletes, you will need to first identify that the website resource is requesting a delete.
+Then you will need to read the state of the cluster to find any applicable resources.
+And finally, you will need to execute a delete on these resources.

-🧑🏽‍🎓 Learning when a resource should be deleted
+🧑🏽‍🎓 Learning when to delete a resource
 ==============

 The process for identifying deletes is not too different from what you did to detect updates.

-Once again, there is a specific error which is raised when the Website custom resource is deleted.
+Once again, there is a specific error which raised when the Website custom resource is deleted.
 You will want to catch this error and then add logic to complete the delete process.

 Start by running your operator in the `Run Shell` tab using:
 ```